ARMmbed/mbed-os-example-mesh-minimal/README.md

 ## Testing

 Once both the Border Router and the target is up and running, then you can verify its correct behaviour.
 Open a serial console and see the IP address obtained by the device.

-For example:
+**Note:** This application uses a baud rate of 115200

 ```
 connected.
 IP = 2001:db8:a0b:12f0::1